-Antirrhinum, commonly knows as Snapdragon or Dragon Flower, is a genus of about 30 species of flowering plants in the family Plantaginaceae, native to Europe, northern Africa and western Asia.
+Antirrhinum, commonly known as Snapdragon or Dragon Flower, is a genus of about 30 species of flowering plants in the family Plantaginaceae, native to Europe, northern Africa and western Asia.

-Snapdragons produce beautiful dragon-shaped, two-lipped flowers on tall spikes above the foliage.
+These plants produce beautiful dragon-shaped, two-lipped flowers on tall spikes above their foliage.
 The flowers are often scented and under certain conditions release a subtle perfume.
-They are attractive to pollinators including bumblebees and hummingbirds.
-Snapdragons are popular garden plants as well as cut flowers.
+Snapdragons are attractive to pollinators including bumblebees and hummingbirds.
+They are popular garden plants as well as cut flowers.

-The common name “Snapdragon” comes from its appearance, which resembles a dragon opening and closing its mouth.
+The common names “Snapdragon” and “Dragon Flower” come from its appearance, which resembles a dragon opening and closing its mouth.
 When the flower is gently squeezed, it looks like a dragon’s head!

 In the Middle Ages, women used to put these flowers on their hair to suggest that they are not interested in men.